In association with:

-The societal discussion of climate change has moved on rapidly in the last two years.
-The 2018 IPCC special report on global warming of 1.5 degrees reinforced the scale of the global challenge, particularly for the energy sector.
-Cultural movements and social media have driven climate change into the news agenda and popular consciousness.
-A whole new lexicon has quickly emerged: ‘global heating’, ‘the climate emergency’, ‘extinction rebellion’ and the phrase ‘net zero’ itself.
-In the UK, legally binding carbon budgets have stood firm and been reinforced.
-The CCC’s advice on net zero may prove to be a turning point in forcing climate change into the heart of policy making across government.
-The UK’s subsequent adoption of net zero emissions as an official timebound target has already proved internationally influential.
+Before the world was hit by the COVID-19 pandemic, societal discussion of climate change had been moving on rapidly.
+The 2018 IPCC special report on global warming of 1.5 degrees had reinforced the scale of the global challenge, particularly for the energy sector.
+Cultural movements and social media had driven climate change into the news agenda and popular consciousness.
+A whole new lexicon had emerged: ‘global heating’, ‘the climate emergency’, ‘extinction rebellion’ and the phrase ‘net zero’ itself.
+In the UK, legally binding carbon budgets had stood firm and been reinforced.
+The UK had adopted net zero emissions as an official timebound target and there were hopes that this could prove internationally influential.
+We begin to see this being borne out – there have been commitments to net zero from China and others, and increasing commitments domestically by local government and by companies to achieve net zero ahead of 2050.

-But actually delivering net zero will require social change, alongside a revolution in technologies and business models across all parts of the economy.
+It remains the case that delivering net zero implies nothing less than a social transformation, alongside a revolution in technologies and business models across all parts of the economy.
 The move to zero carbon energy will need to be part of a broader societal transformation that reconfigures technologies, markets, investment and policies across energy and related sectors (e.g. transport and construction).
 We will need to enable people to travel, to keep warm and stay cool, and to produce food and goods without carbon emissions.
-The transition to net zero will need to be done in ways that are socially acceptable and just.
-It will demand the mobilisation of huge volumes of capital investment but will result in positive outcomes not only for the climate, but also for the environment, the economy, health, and wellbeing.

 It will examine the technology, economic, financial and societal challenges for net zero heat, transport and industry :

-These three issues are highly relevant to every single one of the parallel themes and therefore do not exist as standalone themes themselves.
+These three issues are highly relevant to every single one of the parallel themes.

-Demand: future prospects, efficiency, demand reduction, flexibility, electrification
+Demand: future prospects, efficiency, demand reduction, flexibility, deployment of new technologies for heat

 Energy and other resources: resource availability, critical materials, geopolitics, transport, security, prices